Online group work

-- Agree group expectations regarding how you will communicate and when, for example, how often will you arrange online meetings, will you agree timescales for sending and receiving emails etc.
+- Agree on group expectations regarding how you will communicate and when, for example, how often will you arrange online meetings, will you agree on timescales for sending and receiving emails etc.

 - When sending emails or in other forms of written communications, ensure that you write coherently and avoid slang words or jargon.
 It is particularly important to be clear as clear and precise as possible in your communications during online group work to avoid any misunderstandings